realloser/gh-install-from/README.md

 A GitHub CLI extension to install binaries from GitHub releases.
 It automatically detects the appropriate binary for your OS and architecture, handles compressed files, and manages updates.

+## ⚠️ Security Notice

+This tool helps you download and install binaries from GitHub releases.
+Please note:

+- **No Binary Verification**: While this tool itself undergoes security scanning, it **does not** verify the security or authenticity of the binaries you install
+- **Trust Required**: You should only install binaries from repositories and authors you trust
+- **Your Responsibility**: Always verify the source and reputation of repositories before installing their binaries
+- **Recommended Practices**:
+  - Check the repository's security practices
+  - Verify release signatures if available
+  - Review the repository's security advisories
+  - Consider using package managers for well-known software

 ## Features

 - 🔍 Automatic OS and architecture detection